Pierreslag/adventure/README.md

 ## Testing
 Ive tested this project with:
 - [Python Linter](https://pep8ci.herokuapp.com/) validation test.
 No Error.
+- Browsers tested:
+    - Chrome
+    - Brave
-- Input testing numbers and letters.
+- Input testing with numbers.
 A/a and B/b only works.
+- Input testing with letters.
+A/a and B/b only works.
 - Storyline testing.
-- Disaster and retry testing
+- Disaster and retry testing.

 ## Deployment
 - Steps for deployment